Orion-AI-Lab/S4A/README.md

 ---

-This repository provides a native PyTorch Dataset Class for Sen4AgriNet dataset.
+This repository provides a native PyTorch Dataset Class for Sen4AgriNet dataset (`patches_dataset.py`).
 Should work with any new version of PyTorch1.7.1+ and Python3.8.5+.

 Dataset heavily relies on [cocoapi](https://github.com/cocodataset/cocoapi) for dataloading and indexing, therefore make sure you have it installed:
 ```python